Plymouth Autism Spectrum Service

 Who is in the P.A.S.S.
 Team?

-P.A.S.S. is a small team which is led by a Highly Specialist Clinical Psychologist.
+P.A.S.S. is a small psychology led team which includes occupational therapists, speech and language therapists, social workers and other allied health professionals.
 P.A.S.S. works alongside and collaborates with community partners.

 How and why P.A.S.S. has been developed?